loosolab/UROPA/docs_rst/config.rst

    Example: ``'attribute.value': ['protein_coding']``

 -  **show.attributes**: A list of attributes found in the 9th column of the GTF file which should appear in the output tables.
-   If nonexistent attributes are specified, annotated peaks will display ``'not.found'`` in for those attributes.
+   If non existent attributes are specified, annotated peaks will display ``'not.found'`` in for those attributes.

    Default: ``'None'``